-Contact Pacific Union College Department of Public Safety at 707-965-7111 for nonemergencies and 911 for emergencies to contact the Napa County Sheriff's Office.
-Any suspicious activity or person seen on campus should be reported to the Public Safety Department.
+Contact Pacific Union College Department of Campus Security at 707-965-7111 for non-emergencies and 911 for emergencies to contact the Napa County Sheriff's Office.
+Any suspicious activity or person seen on campus should be reported to Campus Security.